AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/NancyGettingstartedpages/GettingStartedU5L015.md

-# Getting Started with Your Algorithms in Action
+# Getting Started with Your Build and Evaluate Your Predictive Model
-Welcome to your Algorithms in Action workshop!
+Welcome to your Build and Evaluate Your Predictive Model workshop!
 We've prepared a seamless environment for you to explore and learn about machine learning and AI concepts and related Microsoft Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment